bjackman/locali-ci/README.md

  - No tests for checking config cache...
  - No tests for actual contents of config cache.
 (E.g: Nothing to catch bug where we deleted stdouts and stderrs).
+ - Result database entries are stored with a hash of the test configuration.
+If the hash changes, the test needs to be re-run i.e. the cached is invalidated.
+   But, this hash is not strong, this will break if there are collisions.
+We should store the whole config.
  - Unimportant bug: some tests get run twice by `cargo test`, because of `test_log`/`test_case` interaction.